The Best Finger Lakes Activities

 If you don’t know where to start, it’s best to begin at a place where you can taste wine or beer from several producers, such as the New York Wine & Culinary Center, which serves wines, beers, spirits, and ciders from producers all over New York.

 Or attend the Finger Lakes Wine Center in Sonnenberg which specializes in Finger Lakes wines.
-The Finger Lakes wineries are by far some of best producers.
+The Finger Lakes wineries are by far some of the best producers.

 From there, take a tour.
 Many of the wine tours circle a lake, so if you know which lake you’d like to cruise around, that’ll help decide your tour.
 The brewery tours don’t follow lakes, but you can map out a route or just wing it.